 It came to be observed that if the money extracted from the sale of assets was used to service the debt and interest of the debentures of Mr. Broderip, then a balance of 1055 Pounds would be left, which was supposed to be further used to satisfy the debenture debt of appellant.
 As known under the Companies Act, it was only after satisfying the claims of the debenture holders, that the monetary claims of the other creditors could be met.

 Hence, the acute shortage of funds for the satisfaction of the monetary claims of the unsecured creditors, which amounted to a whopping amount of 7733 Pounds, thereby left the creditors distraught.
 Mr. Broderip was paid off.
-However, the liquidator (on behalf of the company), so appointed by the other creditors, sought to pay off the creditors without honoring the debenture debt of the appellant, as a result of which the appellant sued the liquidator (the company).
+However, the liquidator (on behalf of the company), so appointed by the other creditors, sought to pay off the creditors without honouring the debenture debt of the appellant, as a result of which the appellant sued the liquidator (the company).

 The appellant sued the company at the trial court and claimed that as per the Companies Act, his joint stock company was duly registered and incorporated and that the claims of the secured debenture holders should be first satisfied before honoring the claims of unsecured creditors.
 The liquidator, lodging a counterclaim on behalf of the company against the appellant claimed fraud upon the company and creditors and demanded to rescind the agreement dated 20 July 1892 and cancel the allotted debentures of the appellant.